mskf3000/Tutorials-and-Cheat-Sheets/MySQL.md

     mysql -u root -p

+MySQL console command to show the physical location of the MySQL databases on your server:

+	SELECT @@DATADIR;

 ### Managing the MySQL `init.d` scripts.

 By default, MySQL should get an `init.d` installed.
 But if somehow it didn’t, run this `update-rc.d` command: